anderslatif/EK_Azure/README.md

 $ ./vm_scripts/vm_destroy.sh
 ```

-It will look at `vm_config.sh` to find the resource group to destroy.
+It will look at `vm.config.sh` to find the resource group to destroy.